chinaq/xanadu/basics/markdown.md

 <figure><img src="https://gitbookio.github.io/onboarding-template-images/markdown-hero.png" alt=""><figcaption></figcaption></figure>

-Feel free to test it out and copy the Markdown below by hovering over the code block in the upper right, and pasting into a new line underneath.
+Feel free to test it out and copy the Markdown below by hovering over the code block in the upper right, and pasting into a new line underneath.[^x0]

 ```markdown
 # Heading